com617-industrial-2025-1/com617-kuwaiba-inventory-1/docs/kuwaiba-circuit-provisioning/README.md

 ## Core Kuwaiba concepts (Objects and Templates)
 Kuwaiba is a telecoms inventory system which is able to model physical and logical infrastructure deloyed at city scales.
-Central to Kuwaiba is the concept of an extensable physical and logical object model.
+Central to Kuwaiba is the concept of an extensible physical and logical object model.

 ![alt text](./images/KuwaibaInventoryObjects.png  "Figure KuwaibaInventoryObjects.png")

 These can be assembled and specialised using templates which allow repeatable configurations of telecoms equipment to be applied in different parts of the network.
-In this proof of concept, we are using Open Streetmap data to generate a realistic example network with templates for fiber exchanges, street cabinates and fiber cables.
+In this proof of concept, we are using OpenStreetMap data to generate a realistic example network with templates for fiber exchanges, street cabinets and fiber cables.

 Kuwaiba also provides the ability to extend the internal code using groovy scripts.
-The model importing mechanism we use in this POC is written as a groovy script which runs with in a standard kuwaiba release.
+The model importing mechanism we use in this POC is written as a groovy script which runs with in a standard Kuwaiba release.

 ![alt text](./images/importingKuwaiba1.png  "Figure importingKuwaiba1.png")

-The following steps can be used to generate and install a configuration in the kuwaiba system.
+The following steps can be used to generate and install a configuration in the Kuwaiba system.

 ## Select the area geographic you want to generate a model for